ektiders/a/_pages/about.md

 Currently, I work as a `Teaching Assistant` in the Department of Mathematics and Physics, NSU.

-Outside academics, I’m an endurance runner.
+Outside academics, I’m an endurance runner. <br>
 My longest run so far is 25 km, completed at the `Dhaka 25K` in 2025.
 It took me 2 hours and 25 minutes.

 <br style="line-height:0.5;">